Symmetry and Invariant Bases in Finite Element Exterior Calculus: Invariant Bases of Lowest Polynomial Degree

-\begin{example} If $0 < k < n$, it is easily seen that the group action is faithful since only the identity element of $\Perm(n)$ acts as the identity on $\bbK\calP_{0}\Lambda^{k}(T)$.
-To see that the group action is irreducible we refer to \cite[Proposition 3.12]{fulton2013representation}. \end{example}
+\begin{proof} If $0 < k < n$, it is easily seen that the representation is faithful since only the identity element of $\Perm(n)$ acts as the identity on $\bbF\calP_{0}\Lambda^{k}(T)$.
+That the representation is irreducible can be found in the literature \cite[Proposition 3.12]{fulton2013representation}. \end{proof}

 We first consider the tetrahedron.
-We build an $\bbR$-invariant basis of $\bbK\calP_0\Lambda^{1}(T)$, and then construct an $\bbR$-invariant basis for $\bbK\calP_0\Lambda^{2}(T)$ by taking the exterior power.
+We build an $\bbR$-invariant basis of $\bbR\calP_0\Lambda^{1}(T)$, and then construct an $\bbR$-invariant basis for $\bbR\calP_0\Lambda^{2}(T)$ by taking the exterior power.